Because no one deserves to be hungry.

 - Create Your Own!

-- Ask permission to hold a drive at their location
+- Ask permission to hold a drive at their location.
+Corporate approval may be required.

 - Provide detailed information regarding your plan: date, time, theme, youth supervision, etc

-- For item specific drives, discuss keeping items restocked
+- For item specific drives, discuss items sought

-- Ask to place labels on requested items for shoppers ease
+- Ask to place labels with requested items for shoppers ease

 - Container for cash donations